2025 World Boxing Cup

 The 2025 World Boxing Cup was held from 31 March to 22 November 2025.
 Hosted by World Boxing, it was the first edition of the World Boxing Cup.
 There were ten weight categories for men and women competing from 19 countries.
 The first stage was held in Foz do Iguaçu, Brazil.
 The second stage was held in Astana, Kazakhstan, while the finals were held in New Delhi, India.

 During stage one, boxers from nine countries won at least one gold.
 Uzbekistan topped the table with a total of 8 medals, 5 of which were gold.
 India won 6 via their men's team.
 Their women's team did not participate.
 Stage two saw host Kazakhstan dominate with Brazil and India next in most medals.
+India dominated the final leg, raking in 20 medals with 9 gold, 6 silver and 5 bronze.